 The language files are all contained in the config/locales directory, and all files are differentiated by their locale name.
 In order to reproduce this architecture in the File Manager, hover the master file name and click on “rename”.

 This modal window will pop up:

 Edit the path for your master language file.
 In this case we want to have config/locales/en.yml.
-Make sure you tick the “Rename target files as well?” checkbox, and it will automatically rename the other files accordingly.
-That is, config/locales/it.yml.
+If you leave the “Rename target files as well?” checkbox ticked it will automatically rename the Target files depending on the language.

+config/locales/it.yml.
 If we had a French Canadian language for that project, it would also create a